deiger/AirCon/README.md

 | t_temp_heatcold  |           | OFF, ON                                | Fast cool heat                                                           |
 | t_work_mode      |           | FAN, HEAT, COOL, DRY, AUTO             | Work mode                                                                |

-## Multiple Air Conditioners

-In order to use with multiple Air Conditioners, simply add multiple --config and --type params.
-MQTT topic will contain your topic defined by flag --mqtt_topic (hisense_ac by default) and device MAC address (for uniqueness).

-* Note: _The smart home hub configuration should adjusted to refer to the right port or topics._

 ## SmartThings and HomeAssistant support

-I have built a groovy script to enable SmartThings integration with the Air Conditioner, through the control server above.
+You will need a groovy script to enable SmartThings integration with the Air Conditioner, through the control server above.
 It currently implements the main functionality (turn on/off, AC mode, fan speed, dimmer etc.).

 The groovy file is available [here](devicetypes/deiger/hisense-air-conditioner.src/hisense-air-conditioner.groovy), for download and installation through the [Groovy IDE](https://graph.api.smartthings.com).
 As I'm continuously improving this script, it would be more efficient to use the IDE's github integration, in order to stay up-to-date.

 HomeAsststant is now fully supported through [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/).
 Properly configured devices are auto-configured and populated in the Lovelace dashboard.

+## Code Contributions
+Pull requests are always welcome.

+Please use [YAPF](https://github.com/google/yapf) with the style config defined here to style your code.
+Single quotes are used throughout the code-base.
+Unfortunately YAPF still doesn't support mandating this (support exists in the [fixers branch](https://github.com/google/yapf/tree/fixers)), so please be mindful.